-On or about Jul7 23, 2017, using Mr. Middleton's stolen mobile number through SIM swap fraud, Plaintiffs’ credentials obtained from TMobile, the unknown party stole approximately $8.7M from Plaintiffs’ corporate and personal cryptocurrency addresses, wallets and online exchange accounts.
-Further, TMobile similarly provided access to hackers on at least August 22, 2017, September 16, 2017 and twice on October 4, 2017, and continued to provide access during to hackers in 2018 and 2019.
+On or about Jul7 23, 2017, using Mr. Middleton's stolen mobile number through SIM swap fraud, his credentials obtained from TMobile, the unknown party stole approximately $8.7M from his corporate and personal cryptocurrency addresses, wallets, and online exchange accounts.
+Further, TMobile similarly provided access to hackers on at least August 22, 2017, September 16, 2017 and twice on October 4, 2017, and continued to provide access to hackers in 2018 and 2019.

-2/10/21 Update Defendant T-Mobile filed a Motion to Compel _Arbitration and Stay Action. _
+2/10/21 Update Defendant T-Mobile filed a Motion to Compel _Arbitration and Stay Active. _

-The defendant stated that Plaintiff Reginald Middleton has agreed to T-Mobile's Terms & Conditions including T-Mobile requires arbitration to solve disputes when Plaintiff Reginald Middleton signed as a T-Mobile customer.
+The defendant stated that Plaintiff Reginald Middleton has agreed to T Mobiles Terms & Conditions includes T-Mobile requires arbitration to solve disputes when Plaintiff Reginald Middleton signed as a T-Mobile customer.

-Within the same day, Plaintiff Reginald Middleton filed a request to deny the defendant's request compel him to arbitration.
+The same day, Plaintiff Reginald Middleton filed a request to deny the defendant's request to compel him to arbitration.

 The side of the plaintiff argued that the present federal action properly belongs in this Court and is not subject to the arbitration clause in T-Mobile’s Terms and Conditions.